Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

-In other words, $X_k$ finds an $\epsilon$-global minimum with probability $1 - 2\delta$. \end{corollary} The full proof can be found in \cref{subsec:runtime_lsi}.
-When naively viewing only in terms of the error tolerance $\epsilon>0$, \cref{cor:runtime_complexity_lsi} implies that it is sufficient to use $k \geq \wt{\Omega}\left( \frac{ n^2 d^2 }{\epsilon} \right)$ steps, where $\wt{\Omega}(\cdot)$ here hides dependence on other parameters and log factors.
+In other words, $X_k$ finds an $\epsilon$-global minimum with probability $1 - \delta$. \end{corollary} The full proof can be found in \cref{subsec:runtime_lsi}.
+When naively viewing only in terms of the error tolerance $\epsilon>0$, \cref{cor:runtime_complexity_lsi} implies that it is sufficient to use $k \geq \wt{\Omega}\left( \frac{ nd }{\delta^2 \sqrt{\epsilon}} \right)$ steps to reach an $\epsilon$-global minimum, where $\wt{\Omega}(\cdot)$ here hides dependence on other parameters and log factors.
 However, we note that the logarithmic Sobolev constant $\alpha$ can depend on $\beta$ implicitly, and as $\beta$ depends on $n, d, \epsilon$, this could lead to a worse runtime complexity.
 In fact, a naive lower bound on $\alpha$ can lead to exponential dependence on these parameters, hence leading to an exponential runtime.
-We will discuss this in further detail for the Burer--Monteiro problem in \cref{sec:lsi_bm}, where we establish explicit dependence of $\alpha$ on $n,d,\beta$ that lead to the desired runtime complexity.
+We will discuss this in further detail in \cref{sec:lsi_overview}, where we establish explicit dependence of $\alpha$ on $n,d,\beta$ that lead to an explicit runtime complexity.